torch/trepl/README.md

 [Linenoise](https://github.com/hoelzro/lua-linenoise),
 which is significantly more simplistic.

-This package installs a new binary named "th", which comes packed with all these features:
+This package installs a new binary named `th`, which comes packed with all these features:

 Features: